oc-shopaholic/partner-products-brandbook/.github/ISSUE_TEMPLATE/new-plugin-brandbook.md

 ---
 name: New plugin brandbook
 about: Issue for creating brandbook for a new plugin
-title: Create brandbook for %name% plugin
+title: Create brandbook for [name] plugin
 labels: plugin
-assignees: nastyafrosty
+assignees: ''

 ---